HomeAfrican SafarisAfrican Safari Guide

 A strong German influence is experienced in the town of Swakopmund and spending time with the Himba tribe as its people share their lifestyle and environment is unforgettable.

-Ghostly Kolmanskop is captivating and spending time exploring the bushmen paintings at Twyfelfontein and marveling at the petrified rocks at Vingerklip round up a magnificent experience of the following places.
+Ghostly Kolmanskop is captivating and spending time exploring the Bushmen paintings at Twyfelfontein and marveling at the petrified rocks at Vingerklip round up a magnificent experience of the following places.

 Etosha National Park